prateekreddyk/Notes/workflow_session_notes.md

 ```

 -----
 At work this can applied to lot of stuff.
 Like CI/CD pipelines, AWS Step Functions, Decisions rules which are similar to the workflow.
-And the `Event Drive Architecture` perfectly fits into this.
+And the `Event Driven Architecture` perfectly fits into this.

 ```mermaid
 flowchart LR;